About John Clements…

-As an experienced and working professional photographer, I have been able to tackle a vast range of subject matter professionally.
+As an experienced and still working professional photographer, I have been able to tackle a vast range of subject matter professionally.
 So far, It has been an amazing mix during three decades plus, and a lot of shots.
 This gives me a wealth of ‘real world’ experiences to draw upon, not just the theory, but in real world practical application of photography also due to my ‘technical’ background.

 I have also been lucky enough also to be immersed working with and for, some of the worlds leading imaging companies when it comes to cameras, lighting and software at different times during my career.
-So on this score I have been lucky to not only ‘live the dream’ as a photographer, but see and explore the technical side as it has been developing.
+So on this score, I have been lucky enough to ‘live the dream’ as a photographer and explore the technical side as it has been developing.

 Formerly for a number of years ‘The Advisor Of Photography’ for Nikon Corporation in the UK, I remain flattered that decades later, that they still utalise me as an ‘Evangelist’ to help explain the system and inspire its users.
 I was also employed directly by Olympus Cameras for a shorter period.

-I have also used my technical background in photography as a consultant, and my skills as a photographer for a wide range of companies within the world of photography.
+I have also used my background as a consultant and as a photographer for a wide range of companies within the world of photography.
 Some of those include Hasselblad, Contax, Minolta, Adobe, and Profoto among others.
 And I remain flattered that some companies have and do involve me in some pre launch product assessment and development feedback.